-Social media use is the epitome of a double-edged sword.
-With so many positive and negative effects, it’s important that we take a hard look at social media and mental health.
+Social media use among young people and old is the epitome of a double-edged sword.
+With every social media platform having so many positive and negative effects, it’s important that we take a hard look at social media, social networking, and mental health.
+But how does social media affect mental health, exactly?

-While tweeting on Twitter, snapping on Snapchat, and posting on Facebook, Instagram, and TikTok can be fun and a seemingly harmless form of socialization, there’s often more to the story.
+While tweeting on Twitter, snapping on Snapchat, and posting on Facebook, Instagram, and TikTok can be fun and a seemingly harmless form of socialization and social networking, there’s often more to the story.

-Yes, social media can be educational, perhaps a bit relaxing, and maybe even a much-needed escape from the pressure and stress of life, but too much of anything can be bad.
+Yes, social media can be educational, perhaps a bit relaxing, and maybe even a much-needed escape from the pressure and stress of life, but too much of anything can have a negative impact.
 Excessive use of social media can lead to anxiety, depression, and chronic stress, and it’s just not something we talk enough about.

 Read on to learn how to balance your social media usage so you can enjoy its benefits while avoiding most, if not all, of the potential negatives.